yzjedu/cs151-lab8-harry-zain/algorithm.md

 # Algorithm:
 # 1. Create a list holding 11 numbers.
 # 2. Generate 2 random numbers between 1-6
-# 3.add the two numbers
+# 3. Add the two numbers
-# 4.keep repeating that for num_rolls ammount of times.
+# 4. Keep repeating that for num_rolls amount of times.
-# incrase the corresponding spot in sum_counter by 1 depending what the dice add up to
+# incrase the corresponding spot in sum_counter by 1 depending on what the dice add up to

 # Purpose: Display all the roll sums
 # Name: display_results
 # Parameters: sum_counter(list of numbers)
 # Return: None
 # Algorithm
-# 1. Loop through the sum_counter list using index with 0 to 10
+# 1. Loop through the sum_counter list using an index with 0 to 10
-# 2. for every index, put "Sum of (the sum number)"
+# 2. For every index, Output "Sum of (the sum number)"

-# Purpose: Main function to use everything
+# Purpose:
 # Name: Main
 # Parameters: None
 # Return: None
 # Algorithm
-# 1. call get_num_rolls to get the users ammount of rolls they want.
+# 1. Call get_num_rolls to get the user amount of rolls they want.
 # 2. Call roll_dice using the number of rolls to get the sum counter.
-# 3. call display_results with the sum counter to display all the sums of the dice
+# 3. Call display_results with the sum counter to display all the sums of the dice
-# 4. print ending messege "thank you for using this application"
+# 4. Output ending message "Thank you for using this application"